IAG Bylaws adopted by the IAG Council

 - A portion of the registration fee charged at IAG symposia.

-- The Secretary General is responsible to the Bureau and to the Council for managing the funds in accordance with the Statutes and Bylaws, with the decisions of the Council.
-The Secretary General alone shall be responsible for control of the financial operations of the Association.
+(b) The Secretary General is responsible to the IAG Bureau and to the IAG Council for managing the funds in accordance with the Statutes and Bylaws.
+The Secretary General alone shall be responsible for the day-to-day financial operations of the IAG.

-- At each IAG General Assembly the budget proposal for the next period shall be presented by the Secretary General and submitted for approval to the Council.
-The budget as approved by the Council shall be implemented by the Secretary General.
+(c) At each IAG General Assembly the budget proposal for the next period shall be presented by the Secretary General and submitted for approval to the IAG Council.
+The budget as approved by the IAG Council shall be implemented by the Secretary General.

-- During each IAG General Assembly, the Council shall examine all expenditures during the preceding period to ensure that they were in accordance with the proposed budget previously approved.
-This examination shall be carried out by an ad hoc (audit) committee appointed by the Council; see also 31(a)(v).
+(d) During each IAG General Assembly, the IAG Council shall examine all expenditures during the preceding period to ensure that they were in accordance with the approved budget.
+This examination shall be carried out by an ad hoc (audit) committee appointed by the IAG Council; see also Bylaw 31(a)(v).

-- In addition, the accounts shall be audited by a qualified accountant and shall then be reported to the IUGG Treasurer, as prescribed in Article 20 of the IUGG Bylaws.
+(e) In addition, the accounts shall be audited and shall then be reported to the IUGG Treasurer, as prescribed in Article 20 of the IUGG Bylaws.